borja-sg/Muon-identification-WCD/README.md

 The following files were used during the experimentation:
  - ExportData_Stations.py -> Script used to export the ROOT simulation file into an hdf.
  - CNN_train_CV.py -> Script to train the CNN using Cross Validation.
 It is possible to indicate which variables to select and the preprocessing that is going to be used for the experiment.
+The results of the experiment will be automatically saved in latex tables.
  - XGB-RF_train_CV.py -> Script to train the XGBoost or RandomForest using Cross Validation.
+The results of the experiment will be automatically saved in latex tables.
  - ensemble_optimization.py -> Script to combine the CNN models with the XGBoost and produce tables with the results of each ensemble.
  - plot_best_CNN_model.py -> Script to load the best CNN and plot its structure.
  - ./models -> Contain the saved models and the figures with the results.